By Tcoch

 [OK] Cache for the "dev" environment (debug=true) was successfully cleared.

 OK, so, by default / by design, APP_ENV is set to dev by building the frankenphp image, and we see that here.
-The environment variable is indeed set to dev, and when using a console command, you see that our app uses this dev env.
+The environment variable is indeed set to dev, and when using a console command, you see that our app uses this dev environment.

 No worries, let's perform bin/console dump-env:test !